 Caring for the Whole Person

 Your support brings critical health care to Rohingya refugees.
-And it does more than that.
-Our team cares about the whole person.
-Often that means sitting with mothers, fathers, and grandparents through their emotional pain as we treat their physical pain.
+The Rohingya people have survived extreme suffering and loss.
+They experience physical, mental and emotional pain.
+To meet these needs, our team goes beyond medical care.
+We care about the whole person.
+Often that means sitting with mothers, fathers and grandparents through their emotional pain as we treat their physical pain.
 Offering comfort and compassion amid grief and loss.Volunteer Opportunities